-- JAR file manifest entries that describe the contents of the ejb-jar file. - Java class files for the enterprise Beans.

-- Enterprise Bean deployment descriptors.
-A deployment descriptor includes the declarative attributes associated with an enterprise Bean.
-The attributes instruct the container how to manage the enterprise Bean objects. - Enterprise Bean environment properties that the enterprise Bean requires at runtime.
+- JAR file manifest entries that describe the contents of the ejb-jar file. - Java class files for the enterprise beans. - Enterprise beans' deployment descriptors.
+A deployment descriptor includes the declarative attributes associated with an enterprise bean.
+The attributes instruct the container how to manage the enterprise bean objects. - Enterprise beans' environment properties that the enterprise bean requires at runtime.